Open NowNon-Profit

-This grant supports early childhood education and care services to provide educators, teachers and directors with five hours of time to complete national child safety training.
-It is a demand driven grant for eligible services approved for and receiving the Child Care Subsidy.
+This grant supports early childhood education and care services to provide employees with five hours of time to complete national child safety training.
+It is a demand driven grant for approved Child Care Subsidy receiving ECEC services across Australia.

 Deadline